microcks/microcks.io/GUIDELINES.md

 - **References**
   APIs, configuration options, CLI usage, schemas, and interfaces.

-- **Deployment & Configuration**
-  Local and cloud-native deployments with Kubernetes, OpenShift, Helm, and more.

-- **Developer & Contributor Docs**
-  Module-specific guides, contribution workflow, and build instructions.

 ## ✅ Writing Best Practices

 - **Be clear and concise** – Avoid unnecessary jargon; simplicity is key.